M20 motorway: Construction

 These sections of the M20 were known as the 'Maidstone Bypass'.
-This road was then numbered as the A20(M) as it bypassed the stretch of A20 through Maidstone which was renumbered A2020.
+This road was then numbered as the A20(M) as it bypassed the stretch of A20 through Maidstone town centre which was renumbered A2020.
 This was the first stretch of motorway to open south of London.
 Plans for a bypass of Maidstone had existed since the 1930s, originally as an all-purpose project, before being upgraded to motorway standard in the 1950s.
 When the motorway was extended westwards towards London in the 1970s, it was renamed M20 and the A2020 reverted to A20.